Serious crash involving car and truck on Kaimai Range

 Waka Kotahi NZ Transport Agency has urged motorists to avoid the area and consider an alternative route.

-Fire and Emergency NZ (Fenz) said two lanes are blocked going up the hill.
+Fire and Emergency NZ (FENZ) said two lanes were blocked going up the hill and traffic was being diverted from the crash scene.

 “We’ve got a pretty strong [Fire and Emergency] presence here,” said the Fenz north shift manager.